 Zaha Hadid Architects designed the airport with innovative design selected and with the latest technology.
 The airport is connected by high-speed trains, which put it just 20 min from Bejing.
 It was built to withstand an earthquake of 8.
 Its the first large airport to have vertically stacked dual departure and arrival floors.
 It will use state of the art technology, including facial recognition software and Israeli AI software to monitor birds and drones.

-3. Beijing has the world's largest Atrium
+3. One of Beijing's newest buildings has the world's largest Atrium

 Beijing's Leeza SOHO is a new building that was designed by Zaha Hadid.
 The building rises in 193m, 46 stories high and is composed of two twisting towers.